kdeldycke/awesome-billing/readme.md

 - [5 things I learned while developing a billing system](https://arnon.dk/5-things-i-learned-developing-billing-system/) - A great introduction on all the various aspects of a billing system, from currency to invoices, including great illustrations about plans change logic.
 All these topics are later detailed in dedicated sections below.

 - How to recruit software engineers in this domain?
-“The trick is to make the accounting/billing/payment department the anti-chamber of data engineering.” ([source](https://twitter.com/kdeldycke/status/1422564355799924736))
+“The trick is to make the accounting/billing/payment department the antechamber of data engineering.” ([source](https://twitter.com/kdeldycke/status/1422564355799924736))

 ## Pricing